menon92/BanglaParser/README.md

 corpus_path = 'corpus/BengaliWordList_439.txt'
 go(corpus_path)

-# now you can run
+# Now you can run
 python perse_tokens.py
 ```
 It will generate the following files